dbeadle1/Blog/_posts/2024-03-28-power-automate-empty-pdf-trick.md

 ## Conclusion 🎉

 The empty PDF trick is a simple yet powerful solution for handling required file attachments in Power Automate custom prompts.
-It's elegant, efficient, and gets the job done without any overhead.
+By using a string variable instead of a Compose action, we make the solution even more efficient and maintainable.

 Remember: Sometimes the simplest solutions are the most effective!